level: A

 1.2.3 Audio Description or Media Alternative (Pre-recorded)

-Actions, descriptions, and other important non-audio content in videos should be described in captions, a separate audio track, or a text-based alternative like a screenplay.
+Actions, descriptions, and other important non-audio content in videos must be described in captions, a separate audio track, or a text-based alternative like a screenplay.

 1.3.1 Info and Relationships